 New apartments, offices and the Fan Bridge at Merchant Place in Paddington Basin, the ‘Paddington Arm’ terminus of the Grand Union from Birmingham.

 The canal ahead of the lifting Fan Footbridge is cordoned off so you can’t actually put in here.
-Along with the similar Rolling Bridge nearby, a cynic might say these are eye-catching engineering solutions to non-existant problems.
-The bridges make scheduled performances on weekends.
+Along with the similar ‘Curling‘ Bridge nearby, a cynic might say these are eye-catching engineering solutions to non-existent problems while other celebrate innovative urban art.
+Both bridges make scheduled performances on weekends.

 The Paddington Arm of the Grand Union.
 Regents Canal actually starts by the former barge turning-point known as Brownings Pool; today’s Little Venice.